OsBulb/RESTful-JAX-RS/README.md

 ```

 ## Note
 For test purposes, the PUT and DELETE methods are returning data.
-In strict rigor, these methods should not respond with data but with state codes.
+In strict rigour, these methods should not respond with data but with state codes.

 | **Code**  | **Description** |
 | :--- | :--- |